Native Tulsan named director of NOAA’s National Severe Storms Laboratory

 “I’m excited about the opportunity to lead this team of dedicated and accomplished scientists,” Carlis said.
 “I’m looking forward to getting out into the field to see the research that has been making a real difference in peoples' daily lives.”

-According to Steve Thur, NOAA assistant administrator for oceanic and atmospheric research who announced the appointment, Carlis has guided a variety of NOAA projects that have furthered the forecasting within the organization and aided in earlier warnings for natural disasters.
+According to Steve Thur, NOAA assistant administrator for oceanic and atmospheric research, Carlis has guided a variety of NOAA projects that have furthered the forecasting within the organization and aided in earlier warnings for natural disasters.

 “His leadership experience and passion for research will help NSSL continue to fulfill its mission to help forecasters provide advance warnings of extreme weather and save lives,” Thur said.